Lohith-LM/python-basics/README.md

 ## Contents
 - `hello.py` – My first Python program on GitHub.
 - `if_else.py` – Program to check if a number is positive, negative, or zero.
+- `loops.py` – Examples of for and while loops.

 ## About Me
 Lohith L M